shlomimn/k8s-nodejs/README.md

 db-secrets             Opaque                                1      12s
 ```

-   * In deployment.yaml,
+   . * In deployment.yaml,
-     I configured an env section which sets the above password as a env parameter,
+     I configured an env section which sets the above password as a env parameter.
-     The following is shown by using an nginx image instead of nodejs-api using the same files.
-     Bellow you can see that the container gets the env parameter.
+     Bellow you can see that the container gets the env parameter (when replacing the nodejs-api image with nginx image).

 ```
 [root@shlomime k8s]# kubectl get pod